theta360developers/plugin-guide/docs/fisheye.md

 This is useful for the following applications:

-1. HDR - High Definition Range - photography technique for greater luminosity
+1. HDR - High Dynamic Range Imaging - photography technique that stores luminosity along with color
+    1. Tone mapping of images to reduce the constrast ratio of an entire image and retain local contrast
+    1. Visual Special Effects, VR, and computer game 3D model scenes to get directional lighting information of a scene
-2. Timelapse
+1. Timelapse
-3. High volume pictures such as taking 1,000 images at a large construction site
+1. High volume pictures such as taking 1,000 images at a large construction site
-4. Factory or workflow optimization (Taking pictures of an assembly line or other process involving people moving items)
+1. Factory or workflow optimization (Taking pictures of an assembly line or other process involving people moving items)
-5. Computer graphics 3D model scenes to get lighting information

 ## Concepts Covered